carvel-dev/imgpkg/docs/resources.md

 `imgpkg` tries to be helpful to ensure that bundles are referenced and constructed correctly, so it will error if any incompatibilities arise.

-The following resources are part of a bundle.

 ### `.imgpkg` directory

+There are a few restrictions when creating a bundle:

+* Only one `.imgpkg` directory is allowed across all directories provided via `-f`.
+This restriction ensures there is a single source of bundle metadata and referenced images.

+* The `.imgpkg` directory must be a direct child of one of the input directories.
+This prevents any confusion around the scope that the `.imgpkg` metadata applies to.

+* The `.imgpkg` directory must contain a **required** [ImagesLock](resources.md#imageslock) file named `images.yml` that contains 0+ referenced images.
+This provides a guarantee to consumers that the files will always be present and is safe to rely on in automation that consumes bundles.

-Stores files with bundle information in a **required** ([ImagesLock](#imageslock)) file that stores referenced images, and in an optional ([Bundle Metadata](#bundle-metadata)) file that stores metadata describing the bundle.
+* An optional [Bundle Metadata](#bundle-metadata) file that stores metadata describing the bundle.

-Only one can exist per bundle and it will always be found at the top level.
+A bundle directory has this structure:

 ```
 .imgpkg/